UFV Board Members

 Barry joined Envision Financial at an executive level in 1997 after 10 years in senior leadership positions at CIBC and Household Financial Corporation.
 His accomplishments include leading the merger integration teams during Envision's first merger in 2001, leading the development & launch of Envision's successful Redfrog mortgage product (he considers himself Chief Executive Frog) and creating Envision's highly profitable leasing business.
 Barry has also worked to create & deploy the governance function and Risk Services department at the credit union.
 Barry holds an MBA from Queens University and a Bachelor of Commerce degree from the University of Calgary.
 In addition to his experience in financial services, Barry worked for one year in Denmark at the LEGO toy company - the only professional achievement of which Barry's children are proud.
 He is a retired commissioned officer in the Canadian Forces Reserves.
 A strong supporter of international development through the Canadian Cooperative Association (CCA), Barry has traveled on assignment to South East Asia twice and Africa twice, where he's provided technical assistance to credit unions in Malawi, Ghana, Sri Lanka & Thailand.
 Barry serves on the board of the CCA and is the past board Chair for the Foundation at the University of the Fraser Valley.
 He has also served on the Providence Health Care Board committee for St. Paul's Hospital and is the past Chair for the Langley Homeless Shelter taskforce.
 An avid runner and reader, he is also a commercial pilot.
 Barry lives with his wife Ramona, in Abbotsford with their seven children.

-Stacey is the manager of web services with Prospera Credit Union and Insurance.
+online and mobile services delivery channel for Prospera Credit Union.
 Prior to her many years of work in the financial services industry, she was employed in the newspaper, forestry, and tourism industries.
 She has held positions in marketing, management, accounting, public relations, project management, and human resources.

 Mr. Hemeon earned his Bachelor of Arts degree from UFV in 2004, majoring in criminal justice and minoring in applied ethics and political philosophy.
 During his time at UFV he studied the theories of politics and public policy, but also put them into practice by serving on the Student Union Society and the university-college council.
 His experiences at UFV, along with some encouragement from his professors, led to a move across the country to earn a Master of Public Administration from Dalhousie University in Halifax.
 Currently a senior aboriginal advisor for TransCanada Corporation in Calgary, Hemeon has also been senior procurement advisor for BC Hydro, where he took a lead role in implementing BC Hydro’s aboriginal procurement policy and strategy.
 While building a career in administration and aboriginal affairs, Hemeon has concurrently been developing as an artist, gaining growing acclaim as an aboriginal carver.